-To turn on the parking lamps and tail lamps, turn the knob clockwise to the first position.
+To turn on the parking lamps, tail lamps, license plate lamps and side marker lamps, turn the knob clockwise to the first position.

-To turn on the headlamps, parking lamps and tail lamps, turn the knob clockwise to the second position.
+To turn on the headlamps, parking lamps, tail lamps, license plate lamps and side marker lamps, turn the knob clockwise to the second position.